varnish/Varnish-Book/varnish_book.rst

 - Evaluated asynchronously by the *ban lurker* thread
 - Similar to the concept of *garbage collection*

+.. trainiing: Dridi likes to call them smart bans

 .. container:: handout

    Ban expressions are checked in two cases: 1) when a request hits a cached object, or 2) when the ban lurker  *wakes up*.
    The first case is efficient only if you know that the cached objects to be banned are frequently accessed.
    Otherwise, you might accumulate a lot of ban expressions in the ban-list that are never checked.
-   The second case is a better alternative because the ban lurker can help you keep the ban list at a manageable size.
+   The second case is a better alternative because the ban lurker can help you keep the ban-list at a manageable size.
    Therefore, we recommend you to create ban expressions that are checked by the ban lurker.
    Such ban expressions are called *lurker-friendly bans*.